ELIJAHJOHNNY/expense-tracker/README.md

 # Getting Started with expense-tracker

 This project was built by Kugbiyi Elijah using React and Firebase.
+The mobile version is in progress

 To run the application, navigate to the project directory and run the following code: